presnick/ProgramsInformationPeople/_sources/Assignments/ps8.rst

 .. external:: ps_8_01_test

 	Write unit tests in your file below your ``Programming_Student`` class definition that ensure that your code does what the instructions say.
-You should write at least 1 test for each bulletpoint of instructions.
+You should write at least 3 unit tests.

+	Hint: You'll need to create an instance of your Programming_Student class in order to test your code: see the **Testing Classes** section of the textbook!

 	(You can include each test in the same subclass of ``unittest.TestCase``, or you can create multiple subclasses of ``unittest.TestCase``.
 However, each unique ``assert`` statement should be in its own method.
 See the bottom of the files of your ``506_ps7.py`` and ``506_ps6.py``, as well as the textbook chapters, for examples!)